ess-dmsc/nexus-constructor/getting_started.md

 ### Adding a Monitor

-We will add a monitor with a mesh shape to the instrument in this example.
+We will add a monitor with a mesh shape to the instrument.
 To do this, add another component.
 When the Add component Dialog is shown, select "NXmonitor" as the component type.